 These types of bicycle crashes happen with alarming regularity.
 Even parked cars can cause a bicycle accident when passengers or drivers fail to look behind them before opening vehicle doors.
 Cyclists are usually thrown off guard and left with no time to react, and even if they are lucky enough to notice the door, their only options are either to crash into the door or swerve into lanes with other cars.

-No matter how careful you ride your bicycle, hitting a pothole, oil or water spillage on cycling lanes or roads can be unavoidable and often result in skidding accidents and injuries.
+No matter how carefully you ride your bicycle, hitting a pothole, or oil or water spillage on cycling lanes or roads can be unavoidable and often result in skidding accidents and injuries.
 Poorly maintained roads and pothole-ridden roads are every bicyclist’s nightmare.

 Negligent fitting of bicycle parts or faulty components can lead to the sudden loss of balance or failure of brakes.
 This can cause severe injuries, whether you crash with a wall, vehicle, or hit the ground.